luslab/oz-bulk-rnaseq/G. Read Quantification.md

 rm -f htseq_counts_table_temp.tsv header.txt
 head htseq_counts_table.tsv
 ```
-Raphaelle uses htseq.
-She runs htseq on each sample from each time point separately to create one output table per sample.
+Raphaelle runs htseq on each sample from each time point separately to create one output table per sample.
 The output of these are then loaded into the R script **SVD_analysis.Rmd** script where we run the Differential Gene Expression & Visualisation steps.
 This logs read counts, filters out low read counts & normalises read counts.
 She then runs heirachical clustering, PCA & SVD

 This output can then be analysed for differential expression using edgeR or DESeq2 (see next chapter)